 Learn something new every day More Info... by email

 A valve guide is a tube that runs through an engine's cylinder head in which the exhaust and intake valves are positioned.
-The valve guide is typically made of a material, such as bronze, and guides the valve, keeping it straight.
-As the valve guide wears, the valve stem begins to become loose and oil is able to leak into the combustion chamber.
+It is typically made of a material, such as bronze, and guides the valve, keeping it straight.
+As the guide wears, the valve stem begins to become loose and oil is able to leak into the combustion chamber.
 This creates smoke and a loss of power from the engine.

 Perhaps the most expensive method for repairing a worn valve guide is to drive the old guides out of the head with a press and install new guides.
 This repair method is risky and many heads are damaged beyond repair.
 Once successfully driven out, the old guide is replaced with a new guide that is pressed into place.
 Once the new valve guide is in place, it is trimmed to fit and dressed to receive a new valve.
 This procedure is used primarily on aluminum heads.

 Knurling is perhaps the most popular method of repairing a worn guide.
 This procedure build up the guide and then reams it back to the proper size.
 Once the guide is repaired with whichever method is chosen, the guide seal is replaced.
 This is a small rubber cup-like component that pushes down over the valve stem.
 The seal is pushed onto the guide boss cast into the head and prevents excess oil from entering the guide.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!